Home Vancouver Monthly Calendar Vancouver Dragon Boat Festival

 Dragon Boat Music and BBQ

-Along with the races there were other interesting things to check out over the weekend of the festival last year.
+Along with the races there were other interesting things to check out over the weekend of the festival this past year.
 There were two different cultural pavilions, one Chinese and one Indigenous.
 They offered art displays, various demonstrations and ways to learn more about their cultures.

 As well, there was a display of the original teak Dragon Boat that was used at Expo 86.
 It was one of the boats that helped bring dragon boat racing more into the mainstream in Canada and the display included plenty of information on the history of the sport here in Vancouver.